-The router's LEDs and the Wireless On/Off button are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right).

 Name Status Indication U (Power) Off Power is off.
 On Power is on.
-Off The Wireless function is disabled. ∕≈(WLAN) Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port.
-On There is a device linked to the corresponding port but there is no activity.
+(System) Flashing The Router is working properly. 🕈 (System) On/Off The Router has a system error.
+Off The Wireless function is disabled. ∕≌(WLAN) Flashing The Wireless function is enabled.
+Off There is no device linked to the corresponding port. ਓ (WAN), ⊊(LAN 1-4) On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.
 Slow Flash A wireless device is connecting to the network by WPS function.
 This process will last in the first 2 minutes. ⊖ (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.

-Table 1-1 The LEDs description
+Table 1-1 The LEDs Description